bstien/HTTPMock/README.md

 ## FAQs
 **Can I run tests that use `HTTPMock` in parallel?**
-Previously, only a single instance of `HTTPMock` could exist, so tests had to be run sequentially.
-Now, you can create multiple independent `HTTPMock` instances using `HTTPMock()`, allowing parallel tests or separate mock configurations.
-The singleton `HTTPMock.shared` still exists for convenience.
+Yes.
+You can create multiple independent `HTTPMock` instances, which allows for parallel tests or separate mock configurations.
+If you don't need separate instances you can use the singleton `HTTPMock.shared`.

+Be aware that the singleton will exist for the whole duration of the app or tests, so call `HTTPMock.shared.clearQueues()` if you need to reset it.

 **Can I use my own `URLSession`?**
-Yes — most tests just use `HTTPMock.shared.urlSession`.
+Yes.
+Most tests just use `HTTPMock.shared.urlSession`.
 If your code constructs its own session, inject `HTTPMock.shared.urlSession` or your own instance's `urlSession` into the component under test.

 **Is order guaranteed?**
-Yes, per (host, path, [query]) responses are popped in **FIFO** order.
+Yes.
+Responses per (host, path, [query]) are queued and popped in **FIFO** order.

 **What happens if a request is not mocked?**
 By default, unmocked requests return a hardcoded "404 Not Found" response.
 You can configure `HTTPMock`'s `UnmockedPolicy` to instead pass such requests through to the real network, allowing unmocked calls to succeed.

+**Can I mix exact and wildcard patterns for the same endpoint?**
+Yes.
+You can register multiple patterns that could match the same request.
+HTTPMock will automatically choose the most specific pattern using a score ranking (exact beats wildcards, fewer wildcards beat more wildcards).

+**What characters are supported in wildcard patterns?**
+Use `*` for single-segment wildcards and `**` for multi-segment wildcards.
+All other characters are treated as literals.
+Special regex characters are automatically escaped, so patterns like `api-*.example.com` work as expected.

 ## Example response helpers
 These are available as static factory methods on `MockResponse` and can be used directly inside a `Path` or `addResponses` builder: